WWE Raw preview: The brand's Backlash go-home show - Pro Wrestling Dot Net

 -Sol Ruca signs her contract to join the Raw roster

+-Asuka and Iyo Sky have a sit-down conversation before meeting at Backlash

-Powell’s POV: Oba Femi announced that he has an ongoing open challenge, but nothing specific was announced for next week’s show.
-Monday’s Raw will be live from Omaha, Nebraska, at CHI Health Center.
+Powell’s POV: Raw will be live from Omaha, Nebraska, at CHI Health Center.
 Join me for my live review of Raw as the show streams Mondays on Netflix at 7CT/8ET.
 My weekly same-night audio reviews of Raw are available exclusively for Dot Net Members (including our Patreon patrons).

 Be the first to comment